saamiasaqib/saamiasaqib/README.md

 - 👀 I’m very interested in coding
 - 🌱 I’m currently learning HTML and CSS.
 - 🌱 I'm also doing O-levels
-- 💞️ I’m looking to collaborate on a Project about a website for kids called 'The muslim Community'
 - 📫 How to reach me at my email ID; saamiasaibali@gmail.com

 <!---